Democracy Is in Decline

 They add “The forces fuelling populism aren’t going away anytime soon.
 If anything, economic underperformance, disillusion with corruption, and dissatisfaction with government performance will continue to fan the flames of populism across the globe.”

-The United States stands in 46th place with a score of 89 out of 100.
+- The United States stands in 25th place out of 167.

 - “It Could Happen Here.”
 Larry Diamond, Atlantic Magazine, October 19, 2016.